-- A.36 The Annual Survey of Hours and Earnings provides data at the local authority level for median gross weekly wages.
-This data demonstrates a stark difference in resident earnings within Hull & East Yorkshire, with resident wages in East Riding of Yorkshire (at £609 per week) being higher than the Yorkshire & Humber average (£569), and significantly higher than resident wages in the City Kingston upon Hull (£510).
-Conversely, there is much more similarity in workplace earnings between East Riding of Yorkshire and Kingston upon Hull, with workplace earnings of £570 and £567 per week respectively.
-However, workplace earnings in both local authorities within Hull & East Yorkshire are notably lower than the national average (£613).
+- This data also demonstrates a stark difference in resident earnings within Hull & East Yorkshire, with resident A.40 wages in East Riding of Yorkshire (at £634 per week) being higher than the Yorkshire & Humber average (£594), and significantly higher than resident wages in the City Kingston upon Hull (£538). - Conversely, there is greater similarity in workplace earnings within HEY, with the East Riding of Yorkshire A.41 and Kingston Upon Hull having workplace earnings of £580 and £583, respectively.
+However, workplace earnings in both local authorities within Hull & East Yorkshire are notably lower than the national average (£646).
 This suggests that the jobs available within Hull & East Yorkshire are relatively similar in terms of workplace wage prospects but fall short of national wages.
-Significant differences in the earnings of residents suggests that not all residents are accessing higher wage levels within Hull & East Yorkshire. - A.37 Resident wages in the HEY LEP region in 2021 are £571 per week compared to workplace earnings of £568 per week.
-This demonstrates that workplace earnings in the Humber are approximately £3 (or 1%) lower than resident earnings in the Humber, suggesting that jobs within the LEP area are slightly lower paid than those outside of the LEP boundary.
-Resident and workplace wages have increased by 10% and 9% respectively between 2020 and 2021 in the HEY LEP area, compared to a 4% in England over this same period.
-However, wages in Hull & East Yorkshire have grown from a lower base than England and continue to remain below the national average. - A.38 There is a strong crossover of people travelling between the HEY local authority areas for employment opportunities.
-There is a net outflow of commuters from East Riding of Yorkshire (-14,600) to Kingston upon Hull.
+Significant differences in the earnings of residents suggests that not all residents may not be accessing higher wage levels within the HEY region.

-Figure A.9 Median gross weekly wages (resident and workplace), HEY LEP region, Yorkshire & Humber, and England
+Figure A.9 Median gross weekly wages (resident and workplace), HEY LEP region, Yorkshire &

-Source: Annual Survey of Hours and Earnings, 2020 - 2021
+Source Annual Survey of Hours and Earnings, 2021 - 2022